-The construction and operational impacts resulting from the implementation of CMP IV and V are specified in the respective EIA Reports.
+The construction and operational impacts resulting from the implementation of CMP V are specified in the EIA Report.
 The EIA Report also specifies mitigation measures that need to be implemented to ensure compliance with the required environmental criteria.
 These mitigation measures and their implementation requirements are presented in the Implementation Schedule (Annex A).
-The EIAs recommend that environmental monitoring will be necessary to assess the effectiveness of measures implemented to mitigate potential water quality, marine ecology and fisheries impacts during the construction and operation of the proposed facility.
-Regular environmental auditing is also recommended to ensure that potential impacts from other sources are adequately addressed through the implementation of the mitigation measures defined in the EIA Reports.
+The EIA recommended that environmental monitoring will be necessary to assess the effectiveness of measures implemented to mitigate potential water quality, marine ecology and fisheries impacts during the construction and operation of CMP V. Regular environmental auditing is also recommended to ensure that potential impacts from other sources are adequately addressed through the implementation of the mitigation measures defined in the EIA Report.